 When on leave of absence without pay, an employee may continue to participate in certain employee benefit programs, such as the group health insurance plan.
 The total cost of participation while on leave without pay must be paid by the employee.
-The employee is responsible for making arrangements with both the insurance company and the Personnel Office so that benefits can continue during the absence.
+The employee is responsible for making arrangements with both the insurance company and the Office of Human Resources so that benefits can continue during the absence.